GradPLUS Loans have the following program features, as set by federal regulations.

 - You must pass a credit check and not have adverse credit.
 You are considered to have an adverse credit history if you are 90 or more days delinquent on any debt or if, within 5 years of the date of the credit report, you have been the subject of a default determination, bankruptcy discharge, foreclosure, repossession, tax lien, wage garnishment, write-off of a federal student aid debt (for example, a Federal Direct Loan), or an open collection account.

-- Loan fee rate is 4.272% and it is deducted from the loan amount prior to disbursement.
+- Loan fee rate is 4.276% and it is deducted from the loan amount prior to disbursement.
 You most likely will want to increase your loan amount by the deducted fees in order to net the exact amount you need.
 We will increase your budget for the fee amount and process the loan at the higher amount.
 Additionally, the fee will be eligible for LIPP.
-For example if you decide you’d like to borrow $10,000 the fee would equal $446.
-You would add the $446 to the $10,000 for a total loan amount of $10,446.
+For example if you decide you’d like to borrow $10,000 you will need to increase your loan by the fee amount.
+To do this take $10,000 and divide it by 0.95724.
+The gross loan amount would be $10,447 and the fee would equal $447 and the loan will disburse in two equal installments of $5,000: one each semester.

 - You will have a six month post enrollment deferment and your first payment will be due in the seventh month after the last day of class in the year you graduate or withdraw from Harvard Law School.